Top 5 Misconceptions About Real-Time Rendering That Need To be Cleared in 2024

 Reality: Real-time rendering has been traditionally expensive due to steep hardware costs, more specifically GPU and CPU costs.
 But the recent spurt of cloud-based rendering tools is changing this.
 There are plenty of free and open-source, real-time rendering engines (like Unity and Unreal) available these days that come with several-tiered, flexible payment plans for enterprises of all scales and sizes.
 The hardware costs are also showing a decreasing trend with players like AMD meeting NVIDIA in the competitive price market.

-Enterprises can also explore 3D content optimizers like Convrse.ai that are cloud-based, come with AI-powered algorithms and churn out high-quality 3D content fit in real-time for deployment across AR/VR/Metaverse platforms.
+Enterprises can also explore 3D content optimizers like Convrse.pro that are cloud-based, come with AI-powered algorithms and churn out high-quality 3D content fit in real-time for deployment across AR/VR/Metaverse platforms.
 These new players often offer extremely economical pricing options, and free access to early adopters.
 Moreover, since they are intuitive and simple to use, there is hardly any training costs involved.

 Real-time rendering saves money in the longer run by eliminating costs associated with physical prototyping and materials by building a sustainable brand, yielding greater ROI.